wuhj43/Control-Lit/readme.md

 2. To perform controllable brightness backlit enhancement, run the Test_control.py file and provide a mask for the selected region of the image.

 ## Citation
-If CSPN helps your research or work, please consider citing this paper.
+If Control-Lit helps your research or work, please consider citing this paper.
 ```
 @article{Control-Lit,
   title={Control-Lit: Illumination Controllable Backlit Image Enhancement},